andreina-proyectos/recruitment-challenges/1.CastleBlack/readme.md

 5. One object can be used by multiple players

 **Use your own criteria for any rule that is not clear.
 Justify it.**
+I decided in question nº6 not give permission to user to add a new object to data source if the format is invalid.

+ ``if(!reqBody.name || !reqBody.value) {
+    res.status(400).send('Bad data format for this new object') }``

+But other option is accept and discard some data that is not accepted.

 ## How to run the application using a local server